-The Tax Cuts & Jobs Act includes provisions that directly and indirectly affect stock compensation, though the core tax treatment has not changed.
-This article details six provisions that affect in some way the taxation of stock compensation or holdings of company stock.
+Effective from the start of 2018, the Tax Cuts & Jobs Act includes provisions that either directly or indirectly affect stock compensation, whether in financial planning or in stock plan administration (though the core tax treatments have not changed).
+This article details six provisions that have an impact on the taxation of stock compensation or holdings of company shares.

 While in 2018 Tax Cuts & Jobs Act superseded many prior tax provisions, other tax provisions introduced in previous legislation (such as the Affordable Care Act, i.e. Obamacare) remain in place.
 Income thresholds for the tax brackets trigger higher tax rates, so it is wise to monitor the tax impact of income-generating events stemming from stock compensation.
 This article suggests strategies for minimizing their impact.

 Emotions can have a powerful impact on financial decisionmaking.
 The study of behavioral finance, i.e. how people make decisions about investments and other financial matters, can help you to develop a sensible approach to stock compensation and holdings of company stock.

 Stock options can be very lucrative if handled properly, but there are situations in which people can easily make mistakes.
 In this article I discuss the most common mistakes I see.

 Planning for equity compensation begins with identifying the role stock grants will play in your life, whether for retirement, college funding, or other goals.
 This article offers points to consider for three different types of investors.